 If your baby is sleeping a lot less than these hours, that may be fine for her, even if it is less than average.
 However, it is possible that your baby needs more sleep if she tends to be fussy or irritable after she’s been awake for an hour.

 During the first few months of your baby's life she has to wake up during the night because she's hungry.
 A breast fed baby nurses frequently--usually eight to ten times in twenty-four hours.
 You should respond to her nighttime cries by offering a feeding.
 A formula fed baby may not need to be fed as often, but she still may be hungry within three hours of her last feeding.
-Once your baby has been gaining weight well (between 5-8 ounces per week) she may be ready to stretch out feeding times.

 During the night, keep the lights dim and talk quietly to your baby while you feed or change her.
 Try to avoid playing with her or talking to her.
 If you don't wake her up too much so she may fall back to sleep with less difficulty.